axshen/root-finding/README.md

 x_{i+1} = x_i - f(x_i) * (x_i - x_{i-1}) / (f(x_i) - f(x_{i-1}));
 ```

 This seems to work pretty well when we choose starting values for `x_{i}` and `x_{i-1}` that are not too close together.
 If we choose them too close together, we could get a ridiculous gradient for the line made by the two points.
+It also seems to be the only approach out of those above that can deal with larger noise values (0.1) when the tolerance is increased.

-The code is available in [secant.c](secant.c)
+The code is available in [secant.c](secant.c).